Consultation for XBRL specialists

 Resources:

 The following resources provide further information on the [draft] GRI Sustainability Taxonomy, including illustrative examples.
-To participate in the consultation, please complete our questionnaire.

 Events: